 Brachycentrus Occidentalis and Brachycentrus americanus are the two species that comprise the Mother's Day Caddis in the American West that hatch in late April and early May, coinciding with the Mother's Day holiday.

-Brachycentrus caddis species are considered to be super hatches only lasting a few days in duration but they create blizzards of caddis filling the air and covering the surface of the water in rafts.
-There may be no other display of the "safety in numbers" survival strategy in the natural world that can overwhelming predator by the sheer volume of insects present than the Mother's Day Caddis.
+Brachycentrus caddis species are considered to be super hatches only lasting a few days in duration in a single location while progressing rapidly upstream.
+A hatch that can create blizzards of insects filling the air.
+There may be no other display of the "safety in numbers" survival strategy in the natural world that can overwhelm and confuse a predator by the sheer volume of insects present than the Mother's Day Caddis.

 I have seen the hatches of Brachycentrus occur so dense as to form rafts of adults on the water.
-On one such occasion I was fishing a river in eastern Washington state.
+On one such occasion, I was fishing a river in eastern Washington state.
 During the early stage of the hatch, I was able to coax a few fish to the surface with my dry fly imitation.
-Within a half an hour, rafts of caddis started to blanket the main current.
-I had found a small pool with surface feeding fish.
-After 30 minutes of casting to the fish with no takes, I noticed that the fish were not actually feeding on the surface of the water but feeding just subsurface.
-I could tell this because I did not see the whites of the mouths but rather just the backs of the fish as they turned downward, stopping their upward momentum just inches below the surface but carrying enough momentum to break the surface of the water.
-This is tell-tale indication that fish are feeding just subsurface of the water on emerging pupa.
+Within a half, an hour, rafts of caddis started to blanket the river's surface.
+I had found a small pool of surface feeding fish.
+After 30 minutes of casting to the fish with no takes, I noticed that the fish were not feeding on the surface of the water but feeding just subsurface.
+I could tell this because I did not see the whites of the mouths but rather only the backs of the fish as they turned downward, stopping their upward momentum just inches below the surface but carrying enough energy to break the surface of the water.
+A tell-tale indication that fish are feeding just subsurface of the water on emerging pupa.

 I returned to my boat and paddled to the nearest take out.
-At the boat ramp, I had two different guides approach me and ask what it was that I was doing as it seemed that I was the only person on that section of river catching fish that afternoon.
-I mentioned to them that in this case where there was an overwhelming number of insects present, the fish shifted their focus away from feeding on the surface to a much easier and less confusing strategy of feeding on emergers just subsurface.
-I simply started fishing a subsurface soft hackle pattern.
-One such “guide” -- the quotations marks around the word guide are a snarky gesture because as he is not really a guide, but rather, fancies himself the greatest fly fishier in all the land -- quipped to me that he would “never stoop so low as to fish a fly subsurface”.
-My only retort was to point out, due to his self imposed limitations, he will be relegated to sit in his boat and watch me land fish after fish on every subsequent day thereafter if he kept up that shitty attitude.
-I have never spoken to him ever again, nobody needs that kind of negativity in the world of fly fishing.
+At the boat ramp, I had two different guides approach me and ask what it was that I was doing as it seemed that I was the only person on that section of the river catching fish that afternoon.
+I mentioned to them that in this case where there was an overwhelming number of insects present, the fish shifted their focus away from feeding on the surface to a much more natural and less confusing strategy of feeding on emergers just subsurface.
+I merely started fishing a subsurface soft hackle pattern.
+One such “guide” -- the quotations marks around the word guide are a snarky gesture because as he is not a guide, but rather, fancies himself the greatest fly fishier in all the land -- quipped to me that he would “never stoop so low as to fish a fly subsurface.”
+My only retort was to point out, due to his self-imposed limitations, he will be relegated to sit in his boat and watch me land fish after fish on every subsequent day after that if he kept up that shitty attitude.
+I have never spoken to him ever again; nobody needs that kind of negativity in the world of fly fishing.

 Proven Mother's Day Caddis Patterns.